fleschutz/PowerShell/Docs/new-script.md

 ## new-script.ps1 - Creates a new PowerShell script file

-Creates a new PowerShell script file (by using template file ../Data/template.ps1).
+This PowerShell script creates a new PowerShell script file (by using template file ../Data/template.ps1).

 ## Parameters
 ```powershell